Colouring $(P_r+P_s)$-Free Graphs: The Proof of Theorem 1

 \subsection{\bf Phase 1.
 Preprocessing $\mathbf{(G,L)}$}

 In Phase 1 we will preprocess $(G,L)$ using the above propagation rules.
 To start off the preprocessing we will branch via colouring the vertices of $N_0$ in every possible way.
-To start off the preprocessing we will branch via colouring the vertices of $N_0$ in every possible way.
 By colouring a vertex $u$, we mean reducing the list of permissible colours to size exactly one.
 (When $L(u)=\{c\}$, we consider vertex coloured by colour $c$.)
-Thus, when we colour some vertex $u$, we always give $u$ a colour from its list $L(u)$, moreover, when we colour more than one vertex we will always assign distinct colours to adjacent vertices.
+Thus, when we colour some vertex $u$, we always give $u$ a colour from its list $L(u)$.
+Moreover, when we colour more than one vertex we will always assign distinct colours to adjacent vertices.

 {\bf Branching I} ($O(1)$ branches)\\ We now consider all possible combinations of colours that can be assigned to the vertices in $N_0$.
-That is, we branch into at most $3^7$ cases, in which $v_1, \ldots, v_7$ each received a colour from their list.
+That is, we branch into at most $2\cdot 3^6$ cases, in which $v_1, \ldots, v_7$ each receives a colour from their list.
 We note that each branch leads to a smaller instance and that $(G,L)$ is a yes-instance if and only if at least one of the new instances is a yes-instance.
 Hence, if we applied Rule~\ref{r-empty} in some branch, then we discard the branch.
 If we applied Rule~\ref{r-2sat} and obtained a no-answer, then we discard the branch as well.
 If we obtained a yes-answer, then we are done.
-Otherwise we continue by considering each remaining branch separately.
+Otherwise, we continue by considering each remaining branch separately.
 For each remaining branch, we denote the resulting smaller instance by $(G,L)$ again.

 We will now introduce a new rule, namely Rule~\ref{r-third}.
 We apply Rule~\ref{r-third} together with the other rules.
 That is, we now apply Rules~\ref{r-empty}--\ref{r-third} exhaustively.
 However, each time we apply Rule~\ref{r-third} we first ensure that Rules~\ref{r-empty}--\ref{r-always} have been applied exhaustively.